Mass and Age determination of the LAMOST data with different Machine Learning methods: Conclusions

-We would like to thank the anonymous referee for his/her very helpful and insightful comments.
-Thanks for the helpful comments from L{\'o}pez-Corredoira Mart{\'i}n.
-This work is supported by the National Key Basic R \& D Program of China via 2021YFA1600400, the National Natural Science Foundation of China (NSFC) under grant 12173028, and the Sichuan Science and Technology Program (Grant No. 2020YFSY0034), the Sichuan Youth Science and Technology Innovation Research Team (Grant No.21CXTD0038), and the Innovation Team Funds of China West Normal University Major Science and Technology Project of Oinghai Province (Grant No. 2019-ZJ-A10).
-HFW is also supported by the CNRS-K.C.Wong Fellow and we acknowledge the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-B03, CMS-CSST-2021-A08.
-HFW also acknowledge the support form the project “Complexity in self-gravitating systems” of the Enrico Fermi Research Center (Rome, Italy).
-H.F.W. is fighting for the plan ``Mapping the Milky Way (Disc) Population Structures and Galactoseismology (MWDPSG) with large sky surveys" in order to establish a theoretical framework in the future to unify the global picture of the disk structures and origins with a possible comprehensive distribution function.
+H.F.W. is fighting for the plan ``Mapping the Milky Way (Disk) Population Structures and Galactoseismology (MWDPSG) with large sky surveys" in order to establish a theoretical framework in the future to unify the global picture of the disk structures and origins with a possible comprehensive distribution function.
 We pay our respects to elders, colleagues and others for comments and suggestions, thanks to all of them.
 The Guo Shou Jing Telescope (the Large Sky Area Multi-Object Firber Spectroscopic Telescope, LAMOST) is a National Major Scientific Project built by the Chinese Academy of Sciences.
 Funding for the project has been provided by the National Development and Reform Commission.
 LAMOST is operated and managed by National Astronomical Observatories, Chinese Academy of Sciences.
 This work has also made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.